-- Safety IDEA proposals for the next cycle are due September 16, 2013.
+- Rail Safety IDEA proposals for the next cycle are due September 15, 2017.

-Note the current focus of the Safety IDEA Program is only on innovative ways to improve railroad safety or performance; and the due date to receive Safety IDEA proposals is September 16, 2013.
+Note the current focus of the Rail Safety IDEA Program is only on innovative ways to improve railroad safety or performance.

 NCHRP Highway IDEA projects foster innovative concepts for highway design and construction, materials, operations, maintenance, and other areas of highway systems.